 Deploy Enforcement Point

-CloudGuard AppSec Enforcement Points are instances deployed in an environment that inspects traffic and enforce security policies.
+CloudGuard WAF Enforcement Points are instances deployed in an environment that inspects traffic and enforce security policies.
 The Enforcement Points can have different form factors (Virtual Machine, Kubernetes Ingress, Docker container or Linux Agent) depending on the environment in which they are deployed.
-An enforcement point will be referred to as CloudGuard AppSec Gateway or Agent in this documentation.
+An enforcement point will be referred to as CloudGuard WAF's AppSec Gateway or Agent in this documentation.
 You can read more about the different enforcement points in the Gateways & Agents section.

 While most deployment options below support a scalable solution behind a load balancer, there is no full sync High Availability (HA) option.
 The state between multiple instances within a single deployment is not synced.

-Provided by Check Point and managed via WebUI/API/Terraform | Provided by Check Point and managed via WebUI/API/Terraform | |
+Provided by Check Point and managed via WebUI/API/Terraform

-Provided and managed by Admin | Provided by Check Point and managed via WebUI/API/Terraform | |
+Provided by Check Point and managed via WebUI/API/Terraform

 Option 1: Provided by Check Point and managed via WebUI/API/Terraform (Alpha).

 Option 2: Managed by Admin while initial deployment can be provided by Check Point.

-Initial deployment can be in th esame container as the AppSec agent or a separate one. | Provided by Check Point and managed via WebUI/API/Terraform | |
+Initial deployment can be in th esame container as the WAF agent or a separate one.

-Provided and managed by Admin | Provided by Check Point and managed via WebUI/API/Terraform |
+Provided by Check Point and managed via WebUI/API/Terraform

-To deploy a CloudGuard AppSec Gateway or Agent you need an Enforcement Profile that determines the deployment type and other parameters related to the deployment.
+To deploy a CloudGuard WAF's AppSec Gateway or Agent you need an Enforcement Profile that determines the deployment type and other parameters related to the deployment.

 If you completed the Web Application or Web API configuration wizard, an Enforcement Profile was created for you by the configuration wizard.